gjcooper/gcphd-model_of_dce/NOTES.md

 Watching out for statistical facilitation for coactive models??

 * Visual inspection of posteriors random effects, to see whether they are stationary

+# Note from Rield (2008) reading

+The coactive decision process here is really just a reflection of the EQW (equal weights strategy) where each attribute contributes equally to a decision.
+Perhaps an MAU (multiattr utility) - not equal weights, not sure about discoverability though